Summer Experience Grants

-- A: Students who are offered an award based on an experience from the organization designated in their original application, but then accept an experience from a different employer not detailed in their proposal, must submit an updated application.
+- A: Students who are offered an award based on an experience from the organization designated in their original application, but then accept an experience from a different employer not detailed in their proposal, must email our office and then submit an updated application.
 Based on a review of the updated application which provides details of the new experience, the committee will either: 1) alter the award; 2) make a new award; or 3) withdraw the award.

 Q: WHAT IF I HAVE NOT SECURED A SUMMER OPPORTUNITY YET, BUT AM IN THE PROCESS?